Esteroids/eth-websites-competition/README.md

 Since there are so many new .eth websites created (more than 250),we will create an initial "Candidate list" for voting.

-1. .eth decentralized websites not redirecting or pulling most of the data from none decentralized sources
+1. .eth decentralized websites not redirecting or pulling most of the data from none decentralized sources.
-2. Newly created (by name and content)
+2. Newly created (by name and content).
-3. Are not empty shell or "hello world" websites
+3. Are not empty shell or "hello world" websites.

 ## Feedback